 A Jet stream is a fast flowing narrow band of air located at the breaks at the top of the tropopause between the boundary of air masses.
 There are several Jet streams around the planet.
-The polar Jet is located at around 30 °NB and there is one located at around 60 °NB called the tropical Jet.
-The same phenomenon occurs in the southern hemisphere.
+The polar Jet is generally located at around 30 °N and there is one located at around 60 °N called the tropical Jet.
+The same phenomenon occurs in the southern hemisphere at 30 °S and 60 °S.

-The direction of flow is west to east and the speed varies around 100 kts.
+The direction of flow is west to east and the speed varies usually between 50 and 150 kts.
 Jet aircraft flying to the east can take advantage of this and reduce their flight time and save fuel too.
 Flying to the west you will try to avoid this high speed wind area.

-Although most experimental aircraft pilots will not encounter Jet streams within their flying career, these streams do influence weather at lower levels so some knowledge of Jet streams can be helpful in understanding frontal systems and their movement in your area.
+Although most experimental aircraft pilots will not encounter Jet streams within their flying career, these streams do influence weather at lower levels so some knowledge of Jet streams can be helpful in understanding the effects of the frontal systems and their movement through your area.

-Both streams have different origins, the polar Jet forms due to temperature differences in air mass between cold polar air and warm moist subtropical coming from the mid-latitudes.
-During the winter season the Jet will usually attain the greatest speeds.
+Both streams have different origins, the polar Jet forms due to temperature differences in air mass between cold polar air and warm moist subtropical coming from the mid-latitudes in the Ferrel cell.
+During the winter season the Jet will usually attain the greatest wind speeds.

 The equatorial or subtropical Jet finds its origin in tropical air, not coupled with frontal systems and its location is rather well defined in contrary to the polar Jet which can be quite variable.
 The exact location of the Jets is influenced by phenomena like El Niño and La Niña in the Pacific Ocean.

-Typical speeds in a Jet stream are around 100 kts, but during the winter season (when the temperature difference is large) speeds can reach up to 200 kts.
+Typical wind speeds in a Jet stream are around 100 kts, but during the winter season (when the temperature differences are large) speeds can reach up to 200 kts in extreme cases.

 The length varies but is usual some several thousand nautical miles.
 The width is a few hundred miles and they are a couple of thousand feet thick.
 When flying westbound a crew can decide to climb out of the Jet by ascending or descending several thousand feet, with ATC clearance and traffic permitting of course.